zhouyl/flowblade/docs/components/navigation/navbar-brand.md

 # NavbarBrand

 NavbarBrand component for displaying the brand or logo section of a Navbar.
 Typically placed at the start of the navigation bar.
+Perfect for displaying company logos, brand names, and home links.

 ## Basic Usage